 Your Joomla! configuration.php file must match your server settings.
 For example:

 - Your configuration.php file must have set the same database username and password that is set on your hosting account

 - Your configuration.php file must have the correct database server set.
 Most often it is localhost, but only your hosting provider can tell you the correct answer.

-If your hosting account is not setup properly with a database, or, if your Joomla configuration file is not setup with those same credentials that are setup on your host, you’re going to get error messages.
-In this Joomla 3.0 tutorial, we are going to purposely break Joomla 3.0 and show you the error messages that result.
+If your hosting account is not set up properly with a database, or, if your Joomla configuration file is not set up with those same credentials that are set up on your host, you’re going to get error messages.
+In this Joomla 3.0 tutorial, we will purposely break Joomla 3.0 and show you the error messages that result.

 Error: Error displaying the error page: Application Instantiation Error